bitcrowd/carbonite/README.md

 ### Updates

 When a new Carbonite version is released, it may contain updates to the database schema.
 As these are announced in the [Changelog](CHANGELOG.md), you each time need to create a migration in your host application like the following.
-Applying multiple Carbonite migrations in a single host migration is fine.

 ```elixir
 # priv/repo/migrations/20210704201534_update_carbonite.exs